Pa1mantri/RISC-V_HDP/README.md

 **Week-5** GLS Simulation and synthesis of the generated RTL.
 Synthesis is performed using the yosys tool and simulation using iverilog.
 Bypassing UART.

-Physical Design of the processor.v core using OpenLane is the next step in the design flow.

 **Acknowledgement**

  - Kunal Ghosh, VSD Corp.Pvt.Ltd.